 Litter box avoidance: If your cat reduces litter box usage after switching litters, revert to the previous litter and monitor for 48 hours.
 If avoidance continues—especially urination outside the box—consult your vet.
 Urinary tract infections, bladder stones, and kidney issues all cause litter box avoidance and can coincide with a litter change.

-Respiratory symptoms: If your cat starts coughing, sneezing, or wheezing within 48 hours of switching to new litter, revert immediately to a dust-free or plant-based option.
+Respiratory symptoms from litter dust: If your cat starts coughing, sneezing, wheezing, or shows labored breathing within 48 hours of switching to new litter, revert immediately to a dust-free or plant-based option.
 If symptoms persist beyond three days, see your vet.
-Cats with pre-existing asthma or chronic upper respiratory infections need dust-free litter regardless of cost.
+Watch for litter box avoidance combined with respiratory symptoms—some cats will avoid a dusty box because it irritates their airways, not because of a urinary issue.

 Pica (litter eating): If your cat or kitten eats litter, switch to non-clumping clay immediately and see your vet.
 Bentonite clay expands in the digestive tract and can cause intestinal blockage.